Josef-A/sugarmate2nightscout/how_to_fix_en.md

 * Log in with your new Dexcom account

 ## Is it working?
 Please let us know if this helped.
-Either in response to facebook on the post that linked here or at https://github.com/nightscout/cgm-remote-monitor/issues/5608
+Either in response to Facebook on the post that linked here or at https://github.com/nightscout/cgm-remote-monitor/issues/5608

 Especially important that you write something if it not works for you.

    / Josef